 How long does it take to complete MBA degree in New York?

-Completing an MBA degree in New York typically varies with the program type chosen.
-Full-time MBA programs, such as those at Columbia Business School, generally take about two years, allowing graduates to immerse themselves fully in coursework and networking opportunities.
+Completion time for an MBA degree in New York varies according to the program format chosen.
+Full-time MBA programs, such as those at New York University's Stern School of Business or Columbia Business School, typically take about two years.
+Graduates often recall immersing themselves fully in the vibrant New York business community, benefiting from extensive networking and internship opportunities during this period.

 The chart above shows the ethnicity balance for Stationary MBA graduates in 2024 in New York.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.